The Utah Lipid Center

 Our President

-Dr. Brinton is a Past-President of the American Board of Clinical Lipidology, which is the only certifying body for lipidologists in the US.
+Dr. Brinton is a Past-President of the American Board of Clinical Lipidology, the only certifying body for lipidologists in the US, and a founding board member of the National Lipid Association.
 He received his medical training at the University of Utah, Duke University, and the University of Washington (fellow in Metabolism, Endocrinology and Nutrition).

-He has 40 years experience in research, teaching and clinical care in Lipidology, and has been a faculty member of several prestigious institutions including the Rockefeller University, Wake Forest University, the University of Arizona and the University of Utah.
-He is President of the Utah Atherosclerosis Society and the Atherometabolism Institute.
+He has 45 years experience in research, teaching and clinical care in Lipidology, has been on faculty for the Rockefeller University, Wake Forest University, the University of Arizona and the University of Utah.
+He is President of the Utah Atherosclerosis Society and Adjunct Faculty at the UU School of Medicine.

-Dr Brinton is Associate Editor of the Journal of Clinical Lipidology and has co-authored numerous scientific guidelines, statements and publications.
-He has helped direct key clinical trials.
-He also has received several scientific awards, including the 2012 Robert I. Levy Award (with Jan L. Breslow, MD, Professor at the Rockefeller University) from the Kinetics and Metabolism Society, for excellence in human lipoprotein metabolism research.
+Dr Brinton is Associate Editor of the Journal of Clinical Lipidology and has co-authored more than 100 peer-reviewed publications, including numerous scientific guidelines, statements and editorials.
+He has helped direct key clinical trials and also has received several scientific awards, including the 2012 Robert I. Levy Award (with Jan L. Breslow, MD, Professor at the Rockefeller University) from the Kinetics and Metabolism Society, for excellence in human lipoprotein metabolism research.

 Eliot A. Brinton, MD,